theiterators/kebs-intellij/README.md

 * Tagged types without a qualified name (e.g. local classes) are not supported by the plugin (although they are supported by kebs-tagged-meta).

-## Development

-Open plugin project in IntelliJ as usual.
-Sbt defines runtime configuration "kebs-intellij" which runs a new instance of IntelliJ with actual plugin code.

-## Contributing

-Like what you see?
-Help improve this plugin by submitting issues and ideas!

 ## Acknowledgments

 Plugin code was influenced by [zio-intellij](https://github.com/zio/zio-intellij) project.